walkerkq/baby_data/sleep/baby_sleep.md

 typically works second shift and can do daycare drop-off a little later) and nearly always put her down for a short catnap after I picked her up around 4:30.

+We went cold turkey and dropped the Snoo after a successful night away in a crib around week 23.
+It was followed by a week of more disrupted sleep while she got used to it.

 There is some variance between the Feed Baby and Snoo sleep sessions because Feed Baby is tracked manually, while the Snoo automatically